marcdacz/batpadjs/README.md

 **Request**
 ```
 url - Sets the endpoint to be used in the scenario
-method - Sets the REST method for the scenario.
-Overrides the defaultMethod from the Configs
+method - Sets the REST method for the scenario (overrides configs)
-headers - Sets the Request Headers
+headers - Sets the Request Headers for the scenario (overrides configs)
+proxy - Sets the Request Proxy for the scenario (overrides configs)
-params - Sets the Request Parameters
+params - Sets the Request Parameters for the scenario
-body - Sets the Request Body JSON
+body - Sets the Request Body JSON for the scenario (overrides configs)
-bodyPath - Sets the Request Body JSON File Path.
-Overrides the defaultBodyPath from the configs
+bodyPath - Sets the Request Body JSON File Path for the scenario (overrides configs)
 fields - An array of JSON paths and their corresponding values you want to insert or update
 ```

-Note:
-_scenario.request.body_ overrides _scenario.request.bodyPath_ overrides _configs.defaultBodyPath_ overrides _configs.defaultBody_

 **Expected**
 ```